Towards Long-time Geometrization: Stability of the Double-Cusp Spacetimes Under T2-Symmetry: Proof of the future long-time existence

-Since $m_0(0)<\frac{2}{3}R_0$, the \cref{eq:RalphabyR_est} holds.
-Using this estimate yields $\mathcal{S}' \leq C(t+1)(m_1(0)+2)e^{-2t}\mathcal{S}$.
-Integrating we obtain $\mathcal{S}(t)\leq \exp(C(m_1(0)+2))\mathcal{S}(0)$ for the future.
-Now and analogously for $q-q_b = q$.
+As $W(-\infty)=W_b(-\infty)$, we conclude that $W$ is bounded.
+We do analogously for $q-q_b = q$.
 This result allows us to conclude that the $C^0-$distance between the background solution and a solution $(W,q)$, whose initial data is a compactly supported perturbation of that of the background, is bounded.
 Geometrically, this means that if we start with a solution that is a compactly supported perturbation of a geodesic, then this perturbation evolves at a bounded distance.
 We have obtained \begin{proposition}[$C^0$ estimate] Let $(R,W,q)$ be a $C^2$ solution to the system, \cref{eq:sysR,eq:sysW,eq:sysq}, such that the initial data differ from the initial data of the background solution only on a compact set.
 Suppose also that $m_0(0)<2R_0/3$.
 Then $(W,q)$ remains bounded.
 Moreover, this distance depends on a bound on $m_1(0)$ and on $\widetilde{\mathcal{M}}_1(0)$, where now

 \end{proposition} We define $\widetilde{\mathcal{M}}_k[\cdot,\cdot]$ in the same manner but using $k$ and $k-1$ norms.
 Again, whenever we say $\widetilde{\mathcal{M}}_k$, the reader should interpret $\widetilde{\mathcal{M}}_k[W-W_b,q]$.